ynoproject/ynobadges/info/badge_tools.md

 ![The options available for the variable operators.](/info/assets/condition_variable_operators.png)

 ⑨ Trigger - Type of trigger the condition should be checked to know if it should enable.
-- Default - Use solely the map, or the switch or variable set.
+- Default - Use solely the map, switch or variable set.
 - Previous Map ID - Triggers the condition if the previous map the player visited corresponds to the previous map selected.
 The ID of the map must use 4 digits (e.g. 0009, 0011, 0123, 1640), even if the ID is less than 1000, otherwise the trigger will not work.
 Yume 2kki internally tracks the previous map ID in the variable 99, which can alternatively be used if a different trigger is needed, or if the game changes quickly the location between different maps which could be incorrectly reflected through this option.
 - Teleport - Triggers if the player is teleported and that the other set conditions are met.
 - Coordinates - If set as the trigger, the Map Coords argument will automatically be set here.